chriswhitehouse/daily_diary_app/README.md

 ### Database Set Up
 1. Connect to psql
-2. Create a development database using the psql command `CREATE DATABASE daily_diary`;
+2. Create a development database using the psql command `CREATE DATABASE daily_diary;`
-3. Connect to the database using the psql command `\c daily_diary`;
+3. Connect to the database using the psql command `\c daily_diary;`
 4. Run the query we have saved in the file '01_create_entries_table.sql'
-5. Create a test database using the psql command `CREATE DATABASE daily_diary_test`
+5. Create a test database using the psql command `CREATE DATABASE daily_diary_test;`
 6. Repeat steps 3 and 4 for the test database.
+7. Connect to the database using the psql command `\c daily_diary;`
+8. Run the query we have saved in the file '02_add_title_column.sql'
+9. Repeat steps 7 and 8 for the test database.

 ## API Reference